 - Use YouTube to find relaxing yoga workouts for complete beginners or

 Practice meditation and mindfulness to relax

-Try YouTube or apps like headspace for guided mediations – or find articles online for mindfulness exercises.
+Try YouTube or apps like headspace for guided meditations – or find articles online for mindfulness exercises.

 Take up gardening

 Learning how to grow a garden is endless and greatly improves your mindfulness and overall wellbeing!
 Try: